fluidself/fluidself.org/_books/philosophy/the-ego-trick.md

 3. Identity is not what matters.
 The idea that we are creatures without a definite identity over time is the third and least-noticed aspect of the Ego Trick.
 The unity of sense of self it creates is so compelling that it becomes natural to think of ourselves as beings with clear boundaries in time and space, whose existence over time is all-or-nothing.
 This is false.
 We are fluid, ever-changing, amorphous selves.
 For practical purposes it's usually easy enough to say that we remain the same as we age, but we only need to think of early childhood or dementia to realise that this is not always the case.

-_‘You don't have to be afraid of your destruction because there is nothing to destroy.' _ -- Ringu Tulku, Tibetan Lama
+> ‘You don't have to be afraid of your destruction because there is nothing to destroy.'
+> — Ringu Tulku, Tibetan Lama

 Anattā– traditionally translated as ‘no-self'.